shawn-0303/castform/README.md

                      output_dir = "castform_outputs")
 ```

-## Heat Wave Detector
+### Heat Wave Detector

-Detects of extreme heat events using user input temperature thresholds (in Celcius).
+Detects of extreme heat events using user input temperature thresholds (in Celcius)
+and creates a table and plot summarizing daily temperature averages.

 Uses ECCC's definition of extreme heat events, which defines them as
 "events during which daily temperatures have reached heat warning thresholds on 2
 or more consecutive days with no relief overnight".

-Creates a table and plot summarizing daily temperature averages.
-The table stores
-logical information on whether that day crosses the temperature thresholds and
-whether it is considered a heatwave.
-The plot visualizes this information by
-plotting daily temperatures and highlighting when heatwave events occur.

 ```r
 heatwave_detector(db_name =  "BC_STATION_DATA",